junxit/us-congress-bills-114/bill.md

   - **(5)** *Reprogramming and transfer of funds* The head of each covered agency shall prioritize funds within the IT working capital fund to be used initially for cost savings activities approved by the covered agency Chief Information Officer, in consultation with the Administrator of the Office of Electronic Government.
 The head of each covered agency may—
     - **(A)** reprogram any amounts saved as a direct result of such activities for deposit into the applicable IT working capital fund, consistent with paragraph (2)(A); and
     - **(B)** transfer any amounts saved as a direct result of such activities for deposit into the applicable IT working capital fund, consistent with paragraph (2)(B).
-  - **(6)** *Return of funds* Any funds deposited into an IT working capital fund shall be available for obligation for 3 years after the date of such deposit.
+  - **(6)** *Return of funds* Any funds deposited into an IT working capital fund must be obligated not later than 3 years after the date of such deposit.
+Any funds that are unobligated 3 years after such date shall be rescinded and reported to the Committees on Appropriations of the House of Representatives and the Senate.
   - **(7)** *Agency CIO responsibilities* In evaluating projects to be funded from the IT working capital fund, the covered agency Chief Information Officer shall consider, to the extent applicable, guidance established pursuant to section 4(a)(1) to evaluate applications for funding from the Information Technology Modernization Fund that include factors such as a strong business case, technical design, procurement strategy (including adequate use of incremental software development practices), and program management.
 - **(b)** *Reporting requirement*
-  - **(1)** *In general* Not later than 1 year after the date of the enactment of this Act, and every 6 months thereafter, the head of each covered agency shall submit to the Director the following, with respect to the IT working capital fund for that covered agency:
+  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, and every 6 months thereafter, the head of each covered agency shall submit to the Director the following, with respect to the IT working capital fund for that covered agency:
     - **(A)** A list of each information technology investment funded with estimated cost and completion date for each such investment.
     - **(B)** A summary by fiscal year of the obligations, expenditures, and unused balances.
   - **(2)** *Public availability* The Director shall make the information required pursuant to paragraph (1) publicly available on a website.